 What follows is a summary of what you need to look for when buying a toilet.
 Being prepared with this information will make your decision much easier, and when it is installed you will not have second thoughts about whether you made the best decision for your home.

 This is a technical term that is essential to buying the right toilet.
 The distance between the wall behind the toilet and the sewer pipe or outlet pipe is the rough-in size.
-Different toilets have different rough-in sizes, so the specific model you want may not be available.
+Different toilets have different rough-in sizes, so make sure you check this measurement before buying.

 Generally, toilets will either be a standard 15 inches high from the floor to the seat or can be 17 or 19 inches high.
 The higher size is often chosen for older people or people who have disabilities.
-Taller people may also prefer the higher distance.
+Taller people may also prefer a higher toilet.